python-jsonschema/jsonschema/docs/creating.rst

     :argument str version: an identifier for the version that this validator class will validate.
-If provided, the returned validator class will have its ``__name__`` set to include the version, and also will have :func:`jsonschema.validators.validates` automatically
+If provided, the returned validator class will have its ``__name__`` set to include the version, and also will have `jsonschema.validators.validates` automatically
         called for the given version.

     :argument dict default_types: